- Home »

 - Enhance and leverage significant natural resources

-The Community Foundation for Greater Buffalo meets National Standards for operational quality, donor service and accountability in the community foundation sector.
+The Community Foundation for Greater Buffalo has been accredited with National Standards for U.S. Community Foundations® for operational quality, client service and accountability in the community foundation sector.

-The National Standards Seal by our name indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
+The National Standards Seal indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
 It affirms our commitment to financial security, transparency and accountability.
 It says our grantmaking includes an open, competitive process designed to address the changing needs of our community.
-The National Standards Seal also confirms our history of honoring donors’ wishes—to support the arts, cultivate gardens, save endangered species, cure illness, expand literacy, feed children—and support countless other important causes.
+The National Standards Seal also confirms our history of honoring clients’ wishes — to support the arts, increase racial/ethnic equity, leverage significant natural resources, improve educational achievement for children — and support countless other important causes.

 To receive accreditation with National Standards, the Community Foundation for Greater Buffalo submitted our policies and procedures to a rigorous review of 41 National Standards in six key areas of community foundation operations, including donor services, investment management, grantmaking and administration.